 The crime rate has decreased over the past decade in Nebraska, going from 4,400 crimes in 2006 to 3,124 by 1% lower than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-A peace officer in Nebraska can arrest someone with a valid arrest warrant.
+A peace officer in NB can arrest someone with a valid federal warrant.
 They may also arrest someone when they have probable cause to suspect that a person committed a felony.
 If someone commits a misdemeanor and an officer believes they are responsible or think they may be a danger to himself or herself or even destroy evidence, they can arrest them.
 If a peace officer has reason to believe that someone has committed a sexual offense, child abuse or domestic abuse, again they have the legal right to arrest them in Nebraska.

-In Nebraska, arrests will stay on a criminal record forever.
+In NB, arrests will stay on a criminal record forever.
 However, offenders can request either a “pardon” or a “set aside.”
 A pardon is granted by the Governor and forgives the crime.
 A set aside is issued by the courts, and it nullifies the crimes.
 Instead of sealing or hiding the records, the set aside will be posted with them so that extra information can be taken into account when someone reviews them.

-Nebraska does not allow expungement of any criminal records.
+The state does not allow expungement of any criminal records.
 They do however offer the option of getting them “pardoned” or “ set aside,” but with either one, they will not be erased.
 They may still show up on the person’s criminal history.
 In some cases, those records may be hidden from public view, but government agencies and law enforcement will still have access to the records.

-For the year 2017, Nebraska had 71417 arrests.
+For the year 2017, 71417 arrests were made.
 Of that total, 13497 were drug-related, 6877 were for DUIs, 8380 were for simple assault, another 8356 were for larceny, 2348 were for vandalism, and the majority (15028) were for other offenses.